 The Bank has also started participating in NACH (National Automated Clearing House)transactions both for Debit and Credit (ECS) at Mumbai, as also Aadhar-Based PaymentSystem (ABPS) transactions through NPCI.

 Cheque Truncation System (CTS), which was implemented in New Delhi by RBI, wasoperationalised in March 2008 and has been fully stabilised and the Bank is participatingin clearing through CTS.
 In FY 2011-12, the Bank had stabilised CTS operations in Chennai,Bengaluru and Coimbatore through National Payment Corporation of India (NPCI).
 During theyear 2012-13, the Bank successfully implemented CTS operations in Chandigarh, Kolkata andLudhiana.
 During 2013-14, the Bank successfully implemented CTS operations in Mumbai andalso operationalized grid clearing for 18 locations connected to Mumbai grid.
 102locations are covered under grid clearing through our three CTS centers at Mumbai /Chennai / Delhi, as on March 31, 2014.

 The Bank has improved internal controls and compliance through the following:

 Separate and independent Compliance function has been set up for Bank-widecompliance;

 Expenses management software has been deployed at all branches for facilitatingcost control;

-Standard Operating procedures have been defined for processes at branches toensure consistent delivery with increasing branch network
+Standard Operating Procedures have been defined for processes at branches toensure consistency of delivery with expanding branch network;

 Branch Monitoring Unit is operative for regular monitoring of branch operations;